 You'll typical pay a lot for the best mechanical keyboards, but that's an investment that pays off every time you sit down to type, whether it's your latest email, a new short story or a congratulatory "GG" after a great Destiny 2 raid.
 Buying a mechanical keyboard can also open the door to a whole community of keyboard enthusiasts, and if you care to step through that door, you can easily spend hours researching the best switches, keycaps and layouts for your ideal mechanical keyboard.
 This is why you want a mechanical keyboard: They're generally more customizable and more durable than your average membrane keyboard.

 Whether you need a bright, loud gaming keyboard or a subtle, satisfying mechanical keyboard to type on all day without waking the neighbors, you'll find it in the following list, which also includes some of the best gaming keyboards on the market.
-With November right around the corner we're already rounding up the best Black Friday deals, too!

 The best mechanical keyboards you can buy right now